szeiger/ornate/doc/src/markdown.md

 ```yaml src=../../core/src/main/resources/ornate-reference.conf#--doc-extension-aliases
 ```

-Except for `autolink` and `ins` they are all enabled by default.
-This can be configured on a per-page basis through the `extensions` setting:
+Not all extensions are enabled by default.
+This can be configured on a per-page basis through the `extensions` setting.
+The following is the default configuration:

 ```yaml src=../../core/src/main/resources/ornate-reference.conf#--doc-extensions
 ```